 So – NVOCC vs. freight forwarder: how to choose?

-Once you understand the difference between an NVOCC and a freight forwarder, it’s not hard to choose which kind of company to call for ocean freight services.
-The solution is to work with an NVOCC whose portfolio includes a full range of freight forwarding services.
+Once you understand the difference between an NVOCC and a freight forwarder, it’s not hard to choose which kind of intermediary fits most snugly into your supply chain puzzle.
+The solution is to work with an NVOCC, like I.C.E.
+Transport, whose portfolio includes a full range of freight forwarding services.
 Then you’ll get the best of both worlds.
 You’ll gain a partner that can:

 - look across the range of available sailings from multiple steamship lines